-- 3. Select the Center check boxes to center the printing horizontally (L-R) and vertically (T-B) on the page. - 4.
-In the Layout section, click the Frames drop-down list and decide whether to print only the first frame or all frames. - 5.
-Click the Layout drop-down list in the Layout section to choose from the following options: - Actual Size: Lets you choose a scale.
-This option prints one frame to a page. - Fit on One Page: Fits one frame on a page, scaling it to fit the paper. - Storyboard Boxes: Places several thumbnail sketches of your movie on a page.
-You can specify how many frames that you want in a row in the Frames text box.
+- 5. In the Layout section, click the Frames drop-down list and decide whether to print only the first frame or all frames. - 6.
+In the Layout section, click the Layout drop-down list to choose from the following options: - Actual Size: Lets you choose a scale.
+This option prints one frame to a page. - Fit on One Page: Fits one frame on a page, scaling it to fit the paper. - Storyboard-Boxes: Places several thumbnail sketches of your movie on a page.
+You can specify how many frames that you want in a row in the Frames Across text box.
 You might need to experiment to get the right result.
-In the Frame Margin text box, enter in pixels the space between the boxes.
-The Storyboard Boxes option places each frame in a box. - Storyboard Grid: Creates a grid of lines for your storyboard rather than individual boxes around the frames.
-This option is just a matter of aesthetics don't get too hung up over these choices. - Storyboard Blank: Leaves out the boxes or grid and just prints all your frames in the storyboard.
-You have the same Frames and Frame Margin settings as for the other storyboard options. - 6.
-If you chose a Storyboard option, select the Label Frames check box (Windows) or Label (Mac) to give each frame a number.

-7. On a Mac, when you finish setting your options, click OK; then choose File⇔Page Setup.
+In the Frame Margin text box, enter the space in pixels between the boxes.
+The Storyboard-Boxes option places each frame in a box. - Storyboard-Grid: Creates a grid of lines for your storyboard rather than individual boxes around the frames.
+This option is just a matter of aesthetics don't get too hung up over these choices. - Storyboard-Blank: Leaves out the boxes or grid and just prints all your frames in the storyboard.
+You have the same Frames Across and Frame Margin settings as for the other storyboard options. - 7.
+(Windows only) If you chose a Storyboard option, select the Label Frames check box to give each frame a number. - 8.
+(Mac only) When you finish setting your options, click OK; then choose File⇔Page Setup.